AusterweilLab/generating_categories/Modules/readme.md

 import Modules.Funcs as funcs
 ```

-If you don't want to keep track, I have written a an `Imports.py` script that finds the main directory (assumed to be a parent directory ) and inserts it into the system path. `Imports.py` can be copied to wherever you are scripting so that you can do this:
+If you don't want to keep track, I have written an `Imports.py` script that finds the main directory (assumed to be a parent directory ) and inserts it into the system path. `Imports.py` can be copied to wherever you are scripting so that you can do this:

 ```python
 execfile('Import.py')